M7mdQash/Stock-market-prediction-project/README.md

 But before all this why this idea or why this project?

-1- We needed something that we can apply on what we learned and learn new things from it.
+1- We needed something that we can apply on it what we learned and learn new things from it.

 2- we needed something kinda new to us.